What should you never do in these countries?

 One of the most important things you need to know when mastering the culture of the country is what you should not do in that country.
-Yes, you should never do these things in foreign countries.
+Yes, there are things that you should never do these things in foreign countries.
 Some states have some traditions and prohibitions that, if not following them, can cause negative impacts.
 These traditions and prohibitions are so nationalized that if you do not follow them, you can be punished, face pressure, and even be deported.
-What should you never do these things in foreign countries?
+What "never do these things in foreign countries" include?

-Great Britain - the law from the cradle to the grave
+Great Britain - Law from the cradle to the grave

 In the UK, it is disrespectful to ask people about their incomes.
 Therefore, you will find almost no words about work in their dialogues.

 Roads in the Netherlands are not just for cars and pedestrians.
 In addition to roads for vehicles and pedestrians, there is also a road for bicycles.
-As everyone between the ages of 7 and 70 rides a bike in the Netherlands, the so-called “Land of Bicycles,” it is mostly preferred at public transport.
+As everyone between the ages of 7 and 70 rides a bike in the Netherlands, the so-called “Land of Bicycles” is mostly preferred for public transport.
 Therefore, you cannot walk on the bike path; otherwise, you will be fined, or someone will cross over you by bike.
 In both cases, it is distinctly not welcomed.

 Poland - No joke in transport

-All over the world, it is forbidden to drink alcohol and smoke while using public transport in Poland.
+All over the world, it is forbidden to drink alcohol and smoke while using public transport.
 In most countries, if you break this rule, you may come across harsh reactions.
-However, the use of alcohol and smoking in public transport Poland and while driving in Poland is a hefty fine, and you can face a great deal of public condemnation.
+However, the use of alcohol and smoking in public transport and while driving is a hefty fine in Poland, and you can face a great deal of public condemnation.

-When traveling to the States, you need to be more careful and follow the rules strictly.
-It is not advisable to touch children in this country.
-Especially to strange children.
+When travelling to the US, you need to be more careful and follow the rules strictly.
+It is not advisable to touch children in this country, especially strange children.
 If you do it, you may be misunderstood.
 You can even be arrested for this reason.
 It is a great tool to prevent child trafficking and abuse.
 Nevertheless, for tourists who are unaware of this, it is a troubling tradition.

 You can lean on someone you do not know about public transportation in the States.
 It is normal.
 Even if someone you do not know leans on you, it is better not to react.
 However, do not even think of leaning on someone you do not know in the store.
 It is rudeness.

-The strange thing about US traffic is that the network is out of service in the metro USA.
+The strange thing about US traffic is that the network is out of service in the USA metro.
 Therefore, it is recommended to finish all your online stuff before using the tube.